By Collections Curator Ruth Bitner

 The first Saskatchewan Air Ambulance flight was made in a Norseman, CF-SAH, on February 3, 1946.
 Initially, service was provided by one pilot, one nurse, one engineer, and one plane.
 A second airplane, also a Norseman, was purchased a few months later.
 CF-SAM flew its first patient mission on October 4, 1946 to Shaunavon, SK.

 In its first year, the fledgling air ambulance, consisting of Norseman CF-SAH and Norseman CF-SAM, flew more than 250 patient missions.
 During the late 1940s and 1950s when the population was widely scattered and roads were poor, it was reassuring to know that accident victims or those with acute illnesses could get emergency medical attention in Saskatoon or Regina within hours.
 Pilots told hair-raising tales of landing in bad weather on rural airstrips, or in pastures and farmers’ fields to pick up their patients.
 In 1953 more than 1,000 people were transported, many of them suffering from polio.
-The SAAS celebrated its 50th anniversary in 1996.
+The SAAS is celebrating its 70th anniversary in 2016.
 It continues to provide emergency service to this day, operating out of Saskatoon.

 The Norseman is also important as a Canadian-designed and built bush plane.
 Late in 1949, CF-SAM’s career as an air ambulance came to an end when it was replaced by Cessna aircraft and sold to Saskatchewan Government Airways.
 In the late 1960s, it was purchased by Nipawin Air Services of Nipawin, SK.
 Called a “two ton truck of the air” by former air ambulance pilot Don Campbell, CF-SAM was used as a bush plane in northern Saskatchewan for nearly 25 years, flying charters, hauling freight, fish and mining equipment and patrolling and ferrying smokejumpers to forest fires.
 Its wheels could be exchanged for floats or skis when needed..